Gran was a wise old bird

 - the consumption of dairy is associated with a lower risk of colorectal cancer

 - the consumption of yogurt with a low risk of diabetes.

 - And it’s definitely approved of by the Royal Osteoporosis Society if you have picked up Osteoporosis

 Let’s revive Scrumping

 Bought up in the country, every Autumn we kids would take ourselves off Scrumping.
-Not only did we get our Five a day, but we also got lots of exercise climbing apple and pear trees – and even more running away from the farmer.
+Not only did we get our Five a day, but we also got lots of exercise climbing apple and pear trees to pinch the fruit – and even more exercise running away from the farmer.
 Although I do remember being told NOT to go to a certain orchard – but of course we did.
-We ended up with very upset tummies, as the enticing red apples were cider apples, as sour as lemons.
+We ended up with very upset tummies, as the enticing red fruit were cider apples, as sour as lemons.

 There are Blackberries in all the hedgerows, but no-one goes blackberrying any more; and pick-your-own doesn’t exist round here – picking is out of the deep freeze cabinet.